 As of today, it is available in almost all the countries around the world.
 The bulk production decreases the cost and value, but that does not mean the eliteness of this fabric is lost.

 products that are made from European flax.
 Crafting quality linen clothing is certainly our prime focus!

 What makes Linen a sought-after material?

 Let's start with linen's strength-structure…

-Recently, we have launched a collection of hand-embroidered linen shirts.
+Recently, we have launched a collection of hand-embroidered pure linen shirts by the women of the Toda Tribe.
 To answer your next question, are linen shirts actually good?
 Yes, they are!
 Would you like to check out some of our best linen shirts?

 You can peruse through our latest linen collection as well.

 Now, practically cotton fabric is inherently softer than linen, meaning the threads will start pulling off faster and the fabric may not last as long as expected.
 Whereas linen tends to turn softer after multiple washes and as concluded earlier, it certainly lasts longer.